-"Not every one that saith unto Me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of My Father which is in heaven."-MATT. vii.
-21.
+"Not every one that saith unto Me, Lord, Lord, shall enter unto the kingdom of heaven; but he that doeth the will of My Father which is in heaven."
+Matt.
+7: 21

-$\mathbf{W}^{\mathbf{E}}$ have seen that the will of God constitutes the glory of heaven.
+We have seen that the will of God constitutes the glory of heaven.
 Heaven is nothing but the unhindered manifestation of the working of God's will, the outshining of His hidden glory in what He does.
 The inhabitants of heaven owe all their glory to God's working His will of love in them, and all their happiness to their working it out in His service.
 The petition in the Lord's Prayer teaches us to long and ask that earth may become like heaven, and that His will may be done here even as there.
 From this truth that of our text follows naturally.
 The only way to be fit to enter heaven must be, to do the will of God here on earth.
 Every thought of heaven that does not lead us to do the will of God is a vain imagination.

-There are multitudes of Christians who have

-never seen this.
+There are multitudes of Christians who have never seen this.
 They think that the way to heaven is found in pious desires and religious duties, in trusting Christ for mercy, and seeking to be kept from gross sin.
-But the thought that Christ God can enter heaven-has never taken possession of their mind or heart.
+But the thought that Christ puts here, that only those who love to do the will of God can enter heaven -- has never taken possession of their mind or heart.
 And yet our Lord makes the difference between the religion of prayer and profession, and the religion of obedience and performance, as plain as words can make it.
-Not every one that saith unto Me, Lord, Lord-that prays to Me and professes to acknowledge and honour Me as Saviour; but he that doeth the will of My Father in heaven-he alone shall enter the kingdom of It is the Father's presence and the Father's heaven. will in heaven that makes heaven what it is: doing the Father's will on earth is the only conceivable way of entering heaven: nothing else can give the capacity for enjoying it.
+Not everyone that says to Me, Lord, Lord -- that prays to Me and professes to acknowledge and honor Me as Savior; but he that does the will of My Father in heaven -- he alone will enter the kingdom of heaven.
+It is the Father's presence and the Father's will in heaven that makes heaven what it is: doing the Father's will on earth is the only conceivable way of entering heaven; nothing else can give the capacity for enjoying it.
 There must always be harmony between a life and its environment.
 To enter the heaven of God's will, without a nature that loves and does God's will, is an impossibility.